-First, I am so glad I read this book.
-I learned a lot from it that I already have implemented into my own life and that I will use to help my clients.
-It is a book that I feel is very applicable to my life right now, but not everyone is in the same place I am (where I have a ton of savings and am on an investing journey).
+First of all, I am so glad I read this book.
+I learned a lot from it that I have already started implementing into my own life, and that I will use to help my clients.
+It is a book that I feel is very applicable to my life right now, but not everyone is in the same place in their personal finance journey as I am (where I have a ton of savings and I am starting to invest).

 This is also probably not the book for you if you are poor.
-The book is tone-deaf to the situations of people who are poor.
+The book is tone-deaf to the situations of people who are poor or early on in their personal finance journey.
 It really is geared for people who make enough that they don’t have to count pennies to make ends meet and get financially secure.

-For example, the beginning of the book talks about using credit cards to get cashback and points.
+For example, at the beginning of the book, Ramit Sethi talks about using credit cards to get cashback and points.
 He describes spending $40,000 on a credit card in less than a year to get a ton of cashback points.
 I don’t know about you, but most people I know do not spend that much outside of their rent in a year.
 If you don’t have that kind of money to throw around, credit card rewards are not something to rely on.
-In fact, if you are in debt and struggling to keep to a budget you should stop using credit cards because they make it a lot easier to continue to go over budget and get further into debt.
+In fact, if you are in debt and struggling to keep to a budget, you should stop using credit cards alltogether because they make it a lot easier to continue to go over budget and get further into debt.

 Ramit’s way of describing budgeting also seems a little off to me.
-He says to stop focusing on the little things like spending on latte’s and instead focus on the bigger things that you can save money on but then goes into giving an example of the big things being buying a cashmere sweater (this is where the tone-deaf part comes in).
+He says to stop focusing on the little things like spending on lattes and instead focus on the bigger things that you can save money on, but then goes into giving an example of the big things being buying a cashmere sweater (this is where the tone-deaf part comes in).
 I was not buying cashmere sweaters when I was in credit card debt.
 I wasn’t even buying designer clothes or bags when I was in debt.
 Most of my debt came from lattes and eating lunch out.
-Learning to pare down on those things is what got me out of debt.
-So unless you are going into debt from buying cashmere sweaters you may not find his information on budgeting very helpful.
+Learning to pare down on those things at the start of my personal finance journey is what got me out of debt.
+So unless you are going into debt from buying cashmere sweaters, you may not find his information on budgeting very helpful.

-- Investing: he has a ton of helpful information on investing, like why it is best to avoid the fees of mutual funds and how to diversify your portfolio (a topic that I am particularly interested in) and very helpful information on how your gains are taxed.
-Since I started investing for the first time this past year I found this information very valuable.
+- Investing: Ramit has a ton of helpful information on investing, like why it is best to avoid the fees of mutual funds and how to diversify your portfolio (a topic that I am particularly interested in), and some very helpful information on how your gains are taxed.
+Since I started investing for the first time this past year, I found this information very valuable.

-- Advice on Saving for the Future: Ramit suggests saving even when you are in your early 20’s for things like a wedding, a house, and other future big purchases.
+- Advice on saving for the future: Ramit suggests saving even when you are in your early 20s, for things like a wedding, a house, college for your kids, and other future big purchases.
 I think this is so important.
-He explains why and how in the book.
+He explains why and how in detail the book.